ttscoff/bunch/bunch-files/shell-scripts.md

     - HOME=/Users/ttscoff
     - FOO=bar

 These will be the equivalent of an `export FOO=bar` command prior to running your script.
 If you set `HOME`, it will override what Bunch sets.
 If you set `PATH`, it will be inserted before (higher priority than) Bunch's default path in the environment.

 The contents of the Bunch's [frontmatter]({{ site.baseurl }}/docs/bunch-files/frontmatter/) are also made available as environment variables.
 For example, if your frontmatter includes `Last Name: Meyer`, it would be available as `$lastname` in a shell script.
 All built-in frontmatter keys and any arbitrary keys defined are accessible.

+Remember that you can always manually source your startup or configuration files from your default shell within any shell scripts.

-As I mentioned, Bunch doesn't do anything with the output of a command, other than report it [in the log]({{ site.baseurl }}/docs/using-bunch/bunch-log/).
+As I mentioned, Bunch doesn't do anything with the output of a command other than report it [in the log]({{ site.baseurl }}/docs/using-bunch/bunch-log/) (except in the case of [`from script` frontmatter]({{ site.baseurl }}/docs/bunch-files/frontmatter#dynamicfrontmatter)).
 If you want to react to shell command output, use Automator with a Run Shell Script action.
 If you want feedback while running, you can always use AppleScript in your shell script:

     osascript -e "display notification \"$INFO\""